 - Chew your food well before gulping it down.

-- You can have 3-4 meals per day, but be careful to snack only on the allowed foods.
+- You can have 3-4 easy-to-digest meals per day, but be careful to snack only on the allowed foods.

 2. Foods To Eat And Avoid